containers/buildah.io/_posts/2018-01-26-using-image-registries-with-buildah.md

     # registry=$(buildah from registry)

-It is worth pointing out that the `from` command can also use other protocols beyond the default (and implicity assumed) order that first looks in local containers-storage (containers-storage:) and then looks in the Docker hub (docker:).
+It is worth pointing out that the `from` command can also use other protocols beyond the default (and implicitly assumed) order that first looks in local containers-storage (containers-storage:) and then looks in the Docker hub (docker:).
 For example, if you already had a registry container image in a local Docker registry then you could use the following:

     # registry=$(buildah from docker-daemon:registry:latest)